Alphabet Inc. (GOOGL) Stock Analysis

 How does Alphabet make money?

-Is GOOGL overvalued at current levels?
+Is GOOGL overvalued or undervalued?

 What are the main risks to Alphabet's business?